 Idaho OSHA Training

-Idaho workers can benefit from OSHA training in a variety of professions.
-Whether you're in the medical field, retail, construction, or any industry, having an OSHA card is a big asset and a resume booster, regardless of whether or not your current job requires it.
-Without a separate state program for the safety and health of workers, Idaho businesses fall under federal OSHA jurisdiction and must follow their guidelines.
+Idaho workers in a variety of professions can benefit from OSHA training.
+Whether you're in the medical field, retail, construction or another industry, an official OSHA card from the U.S. Department of Labor (DOL) is a great asset for your resume.
+With no state program for the safety and health of workers, Idaho businesses fall under OSHA jurisdiction and must follow federal guidelines.

 Idaho Labor Laws

-The Idaho Department of Labor has set the statewide standard for minimum wage, overtime, child labor, wage payment, farm labor, and discrimination.
+The Idaho Department of Labor has set statewide standards for minimum wage, overtime, child labor, wage payment, farm labor and discrimination.
 The largest labor issues in Idaho are wage issues and farmworker services; however, health and safety standards remain important in all industries.